esentio/Yamo/README.md

 }
 ```

-We explicitly instructed Yamo to fill `Article.Label` property with joined `Label` entity, although it wasn't necessary in this particular case.
+We explicitly instructed Yamo to fill `Article.Label` property with joined `Label` entity, although it wasn't necessary in this particular case (because of the model definition).

 Here is an example where using `As` hint is necessary, because we are joining the same table twice: